LeoIta/Angular/README.md

 In order to communicate with these services, Angular allows you to make API requests using the HTTP module.

 More details can be found in [http.md](./src/documentation/http.md)

+## Authentication and route protection

+In most of the cases, the application are protected by authentication.
+Without a valid account, the customers cannot visit all the pages of the website.

+To manage it, Angular uses HTTP Client, and guards.

+More details can be found in [authentication.md](./src/documentation/authentication.md)